 Here’s five finger-licking Greek desserts to start with, and we promise to come back for more.

-The most well-known Greek dessert has a controversial history that could easily start a war in the Eastern Mediterranean 🙂 In Greece, baklava is made with walnuts – as opposed to pistachio baklava you mostly find in the Middle East.
-Layered with crispy thin fillo dough, brushed with butter (or olive oil for vegan baklava), drenched in honey or sugar syrup, spiced up with cinnamon and clove and baked till golden brown.
+One of the most well-known Greek desserts has a controversial history.
+Every country in the Eastern Mediterranean makes their own version of the baklava and they all claim its name as their own.
+In Greece, baklava is made with walnuts – as opposed to pistachio baklava you mostly find in the Middle East.
+Layered with crispy thin phyllo dough, brushed with butter (or olive oil for vegan baklava), drenched in honey or sugar syrup, spiced up with cinnamon and clove and baked till golden brown.
 What more can you ask for?

 Oh yes, to actually eat it!
-Enjoy ice cream baklava in our evening food tour and follow that famous Greek movie line that says “I don’t want to know about it, I want to eat it!”.
+Enjoy baklava topped with ice cream in our Greek food tour with Greek desserts and follow that famous Greek movie line that says “I don’t want to know about it, I want to eat it!”.

 Whenever we have guests from Turkey, Northern Africa, Middle East and the Balkans, with whom we share a common culinary culture, it’s always hard for us to find something new and “exotic” for them to try.
 Still, there are slight variations in our foods and we all have a different story to share.